raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

 When the green flag is clicked, the shark should start at the bottom of the screen.
-Add this code so that the shark starts in the correct position.
+Add this code so that the **Shark** sprite starts in the correct position:

 ![shark sprite](images/shark-sprite.png)